fin-cli/extension-command/README.md

 **EXAMPLES**

-    $ wp theme delete twentytwelve
+    $ fp theme delete twentytwelve
     Deleted 'twentytwelve' theme.
     Success: Deleted 1 of 1 themes.

-### wp theme disable
+### fp theme disable

-Disables a theme on a WordPress multisite install.
+Disables a theme on a FinPress multisite install.

 ~~~
-wp theme disable <theme> [--network]
+fp theme disable <theme> [--network]
 ~~~

-Removes ability for a theme to be activated from the dashboard of a site on a WordPress multisite install.
+Removes ability for a theme to be activated from the dashboard of a site on a FinPress multisite install.

 **OPTIONS**